▶ C'mon over to https://realpars.com

 The Item: Any number of different Items may be referred to identify data to be passed between the applications, for example, Excel recognizes cell references as items, Word recognizes bookmarks as items and RSLinx recognizes program tag names as items.

 We will begin with the sample PLC program.
 We’ve created a Studio 5000 Logix Designer program called Realpars_Excel.

 You can download this PLC program here: https://bit.ly/DDE_Logix

 We will set up the DDE configuration for Excel.
 You can download the Excel file here: https://bit.ly/DDE_Excel

 Missed our most recent videos?
 Watch them here:

-To stay up to date with our last videos, make sure to subscribe to this YouTube channel:
+To stay up to date with our last videos and more lessons, make sure to subscribe to this YouTube channel:

 Follow us on Twitter: https://twitter.com/realpars

 #RealPars #DDE #Automation